Q. How will I receive law school information once school starts?

 Q. Do I need a new Gator 1 Identification Card with the Levin College of Law?

-Q. Where can I find information about the Office of Veterans Affairs?
+Q. Where can I find information about the Office of Veterans Services?

 Q. Where do I find information about arranging Disability Accommodations?